Crayon Shin-chan: Anime

+Television series

 An anime adaptation of Crayon Shin-chan, produced by Shin-Ei Animation, has aired in Japan on TV Asahi since April 13, 1992.
 The series was originally directed by Mitsuru Hongo from 1992 to 1996, and was replaced by Keiichi Hara from 1996 to 2004.
 Since 2004, the series is directed by Yuji Muto.
 The music in the series is composed by Toshiyuki Arakawa.
 The series was originally going to end in 1994 and have its time-slot replaced by a remake of Umeboshi Denka.
 However, because the series was a huge hit on TV Asahi, the network decided not to replace it.

-An English subtitled version of Crayon Shin-chan ran on KIKU in Hawaii from December 18, 1993, until December 2001 when Vitello Productions acquired the rights.
+An English subtitled version of Crayon Shin-chan ran on KIKU in Hawaii from December 18, 1993, until December 2001 when Lacey Entertainment acquired the rights.
 The episodes were translated by Karlton Tomomitsu.

 Spin-offs

+A Spin-off SHIN-MEN which is set in a parallel world consists of 13 episodes aired from November 26, 2010, to September 14, 2012.

-A spin-off series called Crayon Shin-chan Gaiden consisting of four seasons is exclusively streaming on Amazon Prime Video worldwide with English, German, Spanish, French, Italian and Portuguese subtitles.
+Another spin-off series called Crayon Shin-chan Gaiden consisting of four volumes is exclusively streaming on Amazon Prime Video worldwide with English, German, Spanish, French, Italian and Portuguese subtitles.

 An anime spin-off series titled Super Shiro was announced on February 3, 2019.
 The spin-off focuses on Shin-chan's dog Shiro.
 The series was directed by Masaaki Yuasa and animated at Science SARU.
 Kimiko Ueno handled series composition, while Tomohisa Shimoyama served as chief director.
 TV Asahi, Shin-Ei Animation, ADK EM, and Futabasha produced the anime.
 The series ran for 48 episodes, with each episode being five minutes long.
 The series premiered on October 14, 2019, on AbemaTV.
 An English dub premiered on Cartoon Network in Australia and Southeast Asia.

+Another spin-off titled Nohara Hiroshi Hirumeshi no Ryūgi premiered in October 2025.

 Crossovers

 A special crossover series titled Kamen Rider Fourze x Crayon Shin-chan was aired in April 2012 featuring Shin-chan and Kamen Rider Fourze to promote Crayon Shin-chan: Fierceness That Invites Storm!
 Me and the Space Princess.
 On 2016 an animated crossover episode with Godzilla was broadcast in Japan.
-The character Sanrio from Hello Kitty appeared in the first Reiwa-era episode of Crayon Shin-chan.
+The Sanrio character Hello Kitty appeared in the first Reiwa-era episode of Crayon Shin-chan.

+On 23 November 2018, Arashi member Masaki Aiba appeared as his character Tatsuya Kōenji, from drama Boku to Shippo to Kagurazaka, in a short at the end of episode 983, called Ora to Shippo to Kagurazaka dazo, where he examines Shinnosuke's dog at the veterinary clinic.